mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

     certain worlds they may have skipped when independent.
 Have the Travellers feel a sting as their old chums eat into profits by swiping large lots of freight or speculative cargo out from under them but also convey that it comes with a cost.
-Running a ‘subby’ means you become a company agent on some level.
+Running a 'subby' means you become a company agent on some level.
 - The Travellers discover that one of their trade nemeses is also an opportunistic pirate, using a double pulse laser turret to terrorise and